anijackich/kinescope-dl/README.md

 # kinescope-dl
 Video downloader for [kinescope.io](https://kinescope.io)

+## 🔗 Requirements
+[FFmpeg](https://ffmpeg.org/download.html) and [mp4decrypt](https://www.bento4.com/downloads/) binaries should be in the same directory as the project or paths to them should be passed when running the command.

-## Installation
+## 🔨 Installation
 [Download](https://github.com/anijackich/kinescope-dl/archive/refs/heads/master.zip) and unpack the script or clone it:
 ```commandline
 git clone https://github.com/anijackich/kinescope-dl.git
 ```
-[FFmpeg](https://ffmpeg.org/download.html) and [mp4decrypt](https://www.bento4.com/downloads/) binaries should be in the same directory as the project or paths to them should be passed when running the command.

 <details>
 <summary>Use a virtual environment (optional)</summary>